thielicious/aLocal.js/README.md

 But this is an example for a solution in plain JavaScript: <br>

-**aLocal** ('a' for auto) is a tiny JavaScript snippet which automatically changes the address bar to localhost - ready for server-side scripts.
+**aLocal** ('a' for auto) is a tiny JavaScript snippet which automatically updates the address bar to localhost - ready for server-side scripts.
 An alternativity for newbies who plan to start programming in PHP like I did..

 ### Install
 1. Place this script in your root directory of your host.